tacheometry/testez-companion/README.md

 -   Under the `Run and Debug` tab, click "Run Extension"
 -   After making code changes, press "Restart" in the top menu

+### Plugin development

 To build the Studio plugin, run `npm run buildPlugin`.
+This requires you to first have cloned the TestEZ GitHub repository, using submodules.
+To do this run:

+1. `git submodule init`
+2. `git submodule update`